- Study at Deakin

 Are there any Scholarships available?

 Deakin University offers scholarships for academic excellence, access and equity, accommodation and Aboriginal and Torres Strait Islanders, ensuring higher education is accessible for all members of the community.
-For more information on scholarships, please visit deakin.edu.au/scholarships.
+More information on scholarships.

 Scholarships are also available through the Nursing and Allied Health Scholarship and Support Scheme (NAHSSS).
 For more information about this scheme, please contact Services for Australian Rural and Remote Allied Health by sending an email to email@example.com or visit www.sarrah.org.au.